-Unfortunately, being granted a divorce doesn’t always mean all of your family law issues are over.
-The reality is that circumstances can substantially change over time from when the divorce was granted, and everyone doesn’t follow court orders.
+Unfortunately, being granted a divorce does not always mean all of your family law issues are over.
+The reality is that circumstances can substantially change over time from when the divorce was granted, and everyone does not follow court orders.
 As a result, there are many situations which can require post-divorce legal actions.

 Common modification scenarios involve matters affecting children.
 After being granted a divorce, you may find that (i) the Child Custody & Visitation agreement is simply not working, and the resulting situation is not in your children’s best interests, (ii) your ex-spouse just got a big promotion and raise, and Child Support should be increased, or (iii) you are offered a much better job in another state and want to Relocate with your children.
 Other modification scenarios involve seeking to have your Maintenance/Alimony continued or increased.